Jones Mind Expander - Women's Review

 |Available Lengths||142, 146, 150||146, 149, 152, 155||142.5, 145.5, 148.5, 151.5, 153.5||144, 147, 149, 151, 153, 156||144, 147, 150, 153, 156, 159|

 |Core Material||Bamboo Surf Core||Poplar, paulownia, and bamboo wood||Aspen, Colombian Gold, and poulownia wood||NS SuperLight Wood Core||Aspen and paulownia wood|

 |Waist Width||24.8 cm||24.4 cm||24.2 cm||24 cm||25.7 cm|

 Our Analysis and Test Results

 The Jones didn't do amazing in our first and most important metric — edge hold — which accounts for one-quarter of its final score.
 We waited until the iciest days, then took the Mind Expander down steep terrain, gradually increasing our speed until the board began to slip and awarded points accordingly.
-It earned a 7 out of 10.

 This board does a great job of biting into skier packed powder and in off-piste terrain, but it feels quite loose in icy conditions or when riding in chop or crud.
 It does have Jones' Traction Tech edges, which do help mitigate the rocker in the nose, but the Mind Expander is by no means a carving board.

 Our next metric — playfulness — also is worth 20% of the total score for the Mind Expander.
-We rode the Jones throughout the entire resort, rating and evaluating how it flexed and turned, how maneuverable and agile it is, and how it did in the park and in the trees — basically how much fun the board is.
+We rode the Jones throughout the entire resort, rating and evaluating how it flexed and turned, how maneuverable and agile it is, and how it did in the park and the trees — basically how much fun the board is.
 The Mind Expander didn't do the best.